elugens/hello-javascript/docs/general-javascript-questions/javascript-fundamentals/data-types.md

 :::note

-Please note that this can only be done in backticks.
+Please note that this can only get implemented with backticks.
 Other quotes do not have this embedding functionality!

 :::